 Google uses Natural Language Processing (NLP) routines to convert its understanding of text into topics and concepts (Entities).
 We looked out how much understanding Google misses using this approach in the Automotive sector.

-InLinks analyzed the page content of the top 10 Google results (in the US Market) ranking for the phrase hybrid cars and compared the Named Entities recognized by Google’s NLP API with the proprietory routines designed by Inlinks to uncover gaps in Google’s machine learning in the Automotive sector
+InLinks analyzed the page content of the top 10 Google results (in the US Market) ranking for the phrase Luxury vehicle and compared the Named Entities recognized by Google’s NLP API with the proprietory routines designed by Inlinks to uncover gaps in Google’s machine learning in the Automotive sector

 Different sectors tend to be analyzed with a different degree of accuracy by the search engines.
 This stems from two main challenges.

 |Automotive Industry||Google Analysis||InLinks Analysis|

 |Avg.
 Number of words per page||1944|